-Half of women likely to develop dementia, Parkinson’s or have a stroke – study
+Half of women likely to develop dementia, Parkinson’s or have a stroke, study finds

 She added: "For most of us, our individual risk of illnesses like dementia is not set in stone and there are things we can all do to help maintain a healthy brain.

-“The best current evidence suggests that eating a balanced diet, controlling our weight, staying physically active, not smoking, only drinking within the recommended limits and keeping blood pressure and cholesterol in check are all associated with better brain health into old age.”
+"The best current evidence suggests that eating a balanced diet, controlling our weight, staying physically active, not smoking, only drinking within the recommended limits and keeping blood pressure and cholesterol in check are all associated with better brain health into old age".

-Claire Bale of Parkinson’s UK said: “Our recent analysis found that Parkinson’s is set to rise steeply to 170,000 by 2025 due to our growing and ageing population.
-Although it’s important to point out that, unlike dementia, women are actually at slightly lower risk of developing Parkinson’s than men.
+Claire Bale of Parkinson’s UK said: "Our recent analysis found that Parkinson’s is set to rise steeply to 170,000 by 2025 due to our growing and ageing population.

-“We urgently need to invest more in research to develop better treatments to help those living with these devastating conditions, and ultimately to find ways to prevent people from developing them in the first place.”
+"Although it’s important to point out that, unlike dementia, women are actually at slightly lower risk of developing Parkinson’s than men".